Pose like a Professional: 30+ Male Modeling Poses

 1) Sitting casually

-A chair is a great prop for simple poses for men.
-They can just sit straight and you can ask them different questions about things they are passionate about to bring out their personality.
+A chair is a great prop for simple male model poses.
+They can just sit straight, and you can ask them different questions about things they are passionate about to bring out their personality.

 They can also play around with the chair and sit on the opposite side of it with their face resting on their arms.

 2) Sitting with legs crossed, hands supporting the chin

 This is another variation where the male subject is sitting and thinking deeply or contemplating something with their chin resting on their hand.